tcrossdale/Biga-OnePage-Parallax-React/README.md

 # The BigA Theme - 2019

-This is the React based OnePage Parallax static theme meant for BigA NYC restaurant website. <a href="http://www.biganyc.com" target="_blank">http://www.biganyc.com</a>

 This theme has been converted to a custom <a href="https://wordpress.org/download/" target="_blank">Wordpress</a> theme with PHP for template layout, functionality and content integration.

 It incorporates the latest <a href="https://getbootstrap.com/docs/4.3/getting-started/download/" target="_blank">Bootstrap</a> as the framework to leverage consistency in the different responsive views.